AnnMarieW/dash-multi-page-app-demos/README.md

 1. Adding a Blog to your Dash app.
 See  this [Dash Community Forum post](https://community.plotly.com/t/adding-a-blog-to-your-dash-app/65955).
 It describes how to do this and includes [this repo](https://github.com/bradley-erickson/dash-blog-page) from @bradley-erickson.

 2. See the [Dash Webb Compare](https://dash-webb-compare.herokuapp.com/ ) app live.
 This app shows the first images from the James Webb Space Telescope.
 Compare before and after images of Hubble vs Webb.
 The Github repo has 2 versions of the app using `pages`.
-    - [app_pages.py](https://github.com/AnnMarieW/webb-compare/blob/master/app_pages.py) - Creates an app without using the `pages` folder.
+    - [app_pages.py](https://github.com/AnnMarieW/webb-compare/blob/master/app_pages.py) - Creates an multi-page app without using the `pages` folder.
     - [app_pages_no_assets.py](https://github.com/AnnMarieW/webb-compare/blob/master/app_pages_no_assets.py) - This multi-page app uses images that are hosted on GitHub so it doesn't use either the `pages` or the `assets` folder.

 __Tips and Tricks__